niolabs/docs/docs/includes/nio-intro.md

   %/accordion%

-To learn about all the blocks nio has to offer, visit [https://blocks.n.io](https://blocks.n.io).
+To learn about all of the nio Blocks, visit [https://blocks.n.io](https://blocks.n.io).

 Way to go!
 You are now familiar with how to add blocks to your nio service!
 The first block simulates data and the second block logs that data to the logger panel.

 ## Connect the Blocks
 To do their work, the two blocks on your canvas need to communicate.
-In nio, signals are is passed between blocks via their terminals.
+In nio, signals are passed between blocks via their terminals.
 A terminal is shown as a blue circle on the top or bottom of a block.
 Signals are emitted from an output terminal on the bottom of a block and received by an input terminal on top of a block.
 The lines connecting the terminals configure the route the signal will take.
 Once a signal is emitted from one block, the next block(s) in the route will receive it.

 1. Click and drag the output terminal of the **Simulate** block and release the connector on the input terminal of the **Log**  block.